Zinazammel/hello-world/README.md

 # hello-world
-My name is Zina, student  at the Higher Institute of Computer Science
+My name is Zina, a student at the Higher Institute of Computer Science